 Length: 60-90 minutes

-KSB Law can assist Employers with updating policies and practices in the areas covered in this Training.
+KSB Law can assist employers with updating policies and practices in the areas covered in this Training.
 Modifications to the training session can be made to meet the employer’s priorities.